itsadi08/-8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

 After analysing this case study, I have gained a strong understanding of the following concepts:

--Common Table Expressions.
+- Common Table Expressions.

--Group By Aggregates.
+- Group By Aggregates.

--Window Functions for row number.
+- Window Functions for row number.

--Joins with using keyword.
+- Joins with using keyword.

--Case Function with between and date function.
+- Case Function with between and date function.

--String transformations(like Unnest and string toarray functions,string_agg)
+- String transformations(like Unnest and string toarray functions,string_agg)

 - Dealing with null values and table normalisations.